CHELAR: Corpus of Historical English Law Reports 1535-1999, version 2

 The workshop "Advances in Corpora of Legal English: Investigating variation in legal discourse" was organised in the context of ICAME 38 (Annual Conference of the International Computer Archive of Modern and Medieval English), Charles University in Prague, 24 May 2017.

 Workshop convenors: Teresa Fanego & Paula Rodríguez-Puente.

-A peer-reviewed volume stemming from this workshop will be published shortly (April 2019).
+A peer-reviewed volume stemming from this workshop has now been published.
 Details are as follows:

 2014-2017: Spanish Ministry of Economy, Industry and Competitiveness; grant FFI2014-52188-P.

 2017-2019: Regional Government of Galicia; grant ED431B 2017/12.

 2018-2020: Spanish Ministry of Science, Innovation and Universities; grant FFI2017-86884-P.